 Grapefruit does have hard-to-digest fructans, so you should try to limit how much you eat.
 A few sections should be okay, but don’t eat a half a grapefruit.
 If you’re looking for citrus, lemon, lime, and oranges are your best bets.

 Milk: Enjoy some, avoid some

 Most types of animal milk are high in tummy twisting lactose—that means goat’s or sheep’s milk can be just as problematic as cow’s milk.
 Plant-based milks, such as coconut milk, soy milk, or almond milk, are technically not milk at all and generally do not have any lactose.
 Some, however, including almond milk and soy milk, may contain other FODMAPs that harm your digestion.
 These are the 15 worst foods for your stomach.

 5 second Studio/Shutterstock

 Corn comes in many varieties, such as popcorn, on the cob, and in polenta.
 Fresh sweet corn contains two types of FODMAPs, making corn challenging for some people to digest.
-Popcorn feels like a light and healthy snack, but it’s actually carb-dense (it has about 64 grams of carbs per 100 grams) and may also have trans fats added to help make it shelf-stable, both of which can upset digestion.
+Popcorn feels like a light and healthy snack, but it’s actually carb-dense (it has about 64 grams of carbs per 100 grams), which can upset digestion.
 Whole cornmeal and corn tortillas seem to be better tolerated by most people.
 Whole grain polenta is also low in FODMAPs.
 You may need to experiment a little to figure out which corn products work for you.
 And stick with only limited quantities (up to 1 cup cooked per serving).